CreepercraftYT/tetris-gb-disasm-dx/README.md

 # Tetris "DX" 2
 This is a Better version of my Gameboy Tetris Colorization hack, which i jokingly nicknamed 'Tetris "DX"'.

 This version will include an in-game clock and palettes changing depending on the time of the day!

-It will also look a lot more like the Original Tetris DX W.I.P
+It will also look a lot more like the Original Tetris DX.

+W.I.P

 ## Common